jasonmccallister/env/README.md

 `AppMode` is a string that defines the applications mode, such as production, development or staging.

-`AppKey` is a random string that can be used for encrypting within the application.
+`AppKey` is a random string that can be used for encryption within the app.

 ## Documentation